All illustrations by Mike Langman

 Great tit eggs Parus major

-17.5 x 13.5mm.
-Great tit eggs are slightly glossy.
-They’re white eggs, with variable amounts of reddish or purplish speckling.
+17.5 x 13.5mm in size, great tit eggs are slightly glossy.
+They are white in colour, with variable amounts of reddish or purplish speckling.

 House sparrow eggs Passer domesticus

-22.5 x 15.5mm.
-House sparrow eggs are slightly glossy.
-They’re white eggs with variable, often heavy, speckling in browns and blue-greys.
+House sparrow eggs are 22.5 x 15.5mm and slightly glossy.
+The eggs are white with variable, often heavy, speckling in browns and blue-greys.

 Herring gull eggs Larus argentatus

-70 x 48mm.
 Herring gull eggs aren’t glossy; their surface is minutely sculptured.
-Brownish or blue-green with variable flecking.
+The 70 x 48mm eggs are brownish or blue-green with variable flecking.

 Is it legal to take British birds’ eggs?